dwipddalal/Anchor-Align/real_world_training/README.md

 non-empty and that every entry has `(frames, 3)` shape.
 Dataset loading reports the number of fingerprints matched to trajectories.
 Do not start a full run if that report is less than the dataset episode count.

-## GitHub publishing notes

-The `.gitignore` excludes datasets, weights, caches, logs, and checkpoints.
-No credentials are embedded in the launcher or configs.
-Before publishing, review `SOURCE_PROVENANCE.md`, retain `LICENSE`, and run a secret scanner against the staged commit.